PE-Cray/whitepapers/index.md

 is a proprietary SHMEM implementation from Cray Inc., which is OpenSHMEM standard compliant.
 In this paper, we introduce the next generation OpenSHMEM implementation for current and future generation Cray systems.
-We call this new implementation Cray OpenSHMEMX.
+We call this new implementation **Cray OpenSHMEMX**.
 In this paper, we provide a brief design overview of the implementation along with the usage details, functional differences and performance optimizations over the existing Cray SHMEM implementation.